m3cha1/website-for-my-friends-server/README.md

- ***Welcome to Noctyx Sniping is a competitive multi roblox sniping clan focused on skill, teamwork, and domination.
+ ***Welcome to Noctyx Sniping, Noctyx sniping is a competitive multi roblox sniping clan focused on skill, teamwork, and domination.
 We're building a community of dedicated players who are ready to improve, compete, and climb the ranks together.***